MarlinFirmware/MarlinDocumentation/_features/probe_temp_compensation.md

     - `PTC_*_START`, `PTC_*_RES` and `PTC_*_COUNT`
 1. If you already have Z offset measurements, populate them:
     - `PTC_*_ZOFFS`
-1. Set the behaviour for temperatures outside the calibrated range, extrapolation or (default) clamping to the min/max value:
+1. Set the behavior for temperatures outside the calibrated range, extrapolation or (default) clamping to the min/max value:
     - `PTC_LINEAR_EXTRAPOLATION`
 1. Set `BED_MAXTEMP` in `Configuration.h`.
 1. Set the park position for [`G76`](/docs/gcode/G076.html) to wait for probe to cool down: